CissiWong/form/README.md

-# Sprint 1: Build a signup form
+# Sprint 1: Build a Signup Form

 Today's assignment is to build a signup form for a web service and style this according to how you want it to look.
 In the end you will also post the data from the form into a service called HTTPbin and it should show the data you put in.
 It is basically a server and will work in the same was as if we posted this data to our own server to for example create a user account.